bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 There are many preachers that like to say that if you give money to God, then He will give you ten times that money back.
 Luke 6:38 is a major verse that they use to preach this:

-> Luke 6:38—Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
+> Luke 6:38 — Give, and it shall be given unto you; good measure, pressed down, and shaken together, and running over, shall men give into your bosom.
 For with the same measure that ye mete withal it shall be measured to you again.

 If we read the verses around this, we see it is part of a larger conversation about how we interact with our neighbors and enemies (v.
 24–37).
 Jesus said to give without expect of return (34–35).
 There is an aspect of judgment from God based on how we treat others.
 Because it says "it shall be given to you" does not necessarily mean kind for kind.
 When we give, God will give good things to us, though it is likely spiritual blessings (1 Tim.
 6:17–19; Eph.
 1:3; Acts 20:35).
 Psalm 41:1–3 also shows how God will bless those that give to the poor with protection and health.